 Stojack was something of a prankster at work, recalled Stanley “Duffy” Grismanauskas, 72.
-He said Stojack would sometimes rig dummies in the a fire station restroom so that they would fall on his comrades as they took care of business.
+He said Stojack would sometimes rig dummies in the fire station restroom so that they would fall on his comrades as they took care of business.

 He was such a character that author Gregg Hurwitz used some of his mannerisms to flesh out a player in his thriller “Orphan X,” which is slated to be made into a movie.
 Stojack passed away a few months prior to the book’s publication.